JayVora-SerpentCS/SerpentCS_Contributions/hr_grade_rank/README.rst

 HR-Grade Rank
 ==================

-* This module is used to add grade of employees
+* This module is used to add grade of employees.

 * Module provides facility to manage organization hierarchy in box system.